naenumtou/dataScienceLab/README.md

 * `RFMAnalysis.ipynb`: The customer segmentation with RFM Analysis.
 * `marketBasket.ipynb`: The market basket analysis to uncover associations between items in the shop.
 * `basicCLV.ipynb`: The basis Customer Lifetime Value (CLV).
+* `customerCohort.ipynb` The customer behaviour model using Cohort analysis.

 ## Natural language processing (NLP)
 * `reExample.py`: The regular expression (RegEx) by python.
 To deal with text mining for NLP.